Epidemiology-informed Graph Neural Network for Heterogeneity-aware Epidemic Forecasting

-To evaluate whether the model is sensitive to the length of historical data, we evaluate different window sizes ranging from 20 to 60.
-Figures \ref{fig:sen} (a), (b), and (c) show the RMSE and PCC results in different window sizes.
-For the Japan-Prefectures dataset, forecasting performance improves significantly with larger window sizes, as evidenced by a gradual decrease in RMSE and an increase in PCC.
-This result suggests that a larger window size provides more comprehensive historical information, enhancing forecasting accuracy.
+\textbf{Window size $w$.} To evaluate whether the model is sensitive to the length of historical data, we evaluate different window sizes ranging from 20 to 60.
+Figures \ref{fig:sen} (a), (b), (c), and (d) show the RMSE and PCC results in different window sizes.
+For the Japan-Prefectures and Australia-COVID datasets, forecasting performance improves significantly with larger window sizes, as evidenced by a decrease in RMSE and an increase in PCC.
 In contrast, model performance remains stable across all window sizes for the US-Regions dataset, which indicates that the model is not sensitive to the window size change in this dataset.
 For the US-States dataset, the optimal performance is observed at a window size of 60.
 In summary, while increasing the window size enhances model performance, the improvement becomes limited after a threshold.